How to Install the PnP PowerShell Module for SharePoint Online?

 Get-Command -Module PnP.Powershell

-Connect SharePoint Online site using PnP PowerShell
+Connect to SharePoint Online site using PnP PowerShell

 #Connect to PnP Online